-These new or revised standards and interpretations that are in force for the year beginning on 1 January 2007 and their impact on the current period or any prior period is describe below:
+New accounting developments.
+These new or amended standards and interpretations that are applicable for the year beginning on 1 January 2007 and their impact on the current period or any prior period are described below:

-IFRS 7 Financial Instruments: Disclosures and a complementary Amendment to IAS 1 Presentation of Financial Statements - Capital Disclosures (effective from 1 January 2007).
-This

-IFRS introduces new disclosures to improve the information disclosed in respected of financial instruments.
-The volume of disclosures increases with an emphasis on quantitative aspects of risk exposures and the methods of risk management.
+- IFRS 7 Financial Instruments: Disclosures and a complementary Amendment to IAS 1 Presentation of Financial Statements Capital Disclosures (effective from 1 January 2007).
+This IFRS introduces new disclosures to improve the information disclosed in respect of financial instruments.
+The volume of disclosures has increased with an emphasis on quantitative aspects of risk exposures and the methods of risk management.
 The quantitative disclosures provide information about the extent to which the entity is exposed to risk, based on information provided internally to the entity's key management personnel.
 Qualitative and quantitative disclosures cover exposure to credit risk, liquidity risk and market risk including sensitivity analysis to market risk.
 IFRS 7 replaced IAS 30, Disclosures in the Financial Statements of Banks and Similar Financial Institutions, and some of the requirements in IAS 32, Financial Instruments: Disclosure and Presentation.
-The Amendment to IAS 1 introduces disclosures about level of an entity's capital and how it manages capital.

-- IFRIC 7, Applying the Restatement Approach under IAS 29, effective for annual periods beginning on or after 1 March 2006 (that is from 1 January 2007 for these financial statements).
+The Amendment to IAS 1 introduces disclosures about the level of an entity's capital and how it manages capital.
+The new disclosures are made in these consolidated financial statements; - IFRIC 7, Applying the Restatement Approach under IAS 29, effective for annual periods beginning on or after 1 March 2006 (that is from 1 January 2007 for these financial statements).
 The interpretation clarifies application of IAS 29 in the reporting period in which hyperinflation is first identified.
 It states that IAS 29 should initially be applied as if the economy has always been hyperinflationary.
 It further clarifies calculation of deferred profit taxes in the opening balance sheet restated for hyperinflation in accordance with IAS 29. - IFRIC 8, Scope of IFRS 2, effective for annual periods beginning on or after 1 May 2006 (that is from 1 January 2007 for these financial statements).
 The interpretation states that IFRS 2 also applies to transactions in which the entity receives unidentifiable goods or services and that such items should be measured as the difference between the fair value of the share-based payment and the fair value of any identifiable goods or services received (or to be received). - IFRIC 9, Reassessment of Embedded Derivatives, effective for annual periods beginning on or after 1 June 2006 (that is from 1 January 2007 for these financial statements).
 The interpretation clarifies that an entity should assess whether an embedded derivative should be accounted for separately from the host contract when the entity first becomes party to the contact.
-Only if the contact subsequently is significantly modified the entity reassesses whether to separate or not. - IFRIC 10, Interim Financial Reporting and Impairment, effective for annual periods beginning on or after 1 November 2006 (that is from 1 January 2007 for these financial statements).
-The interpretations clarifies that an entity should not reverse an impairment loss recognised in previous interim periods in respect of goodwill or an investment relations in a financial asset carried at cost.
+Only if the contact subsequently is significantly modified should the entity reassess whether to separate the derivative or not. - IFRIC 10, Interim Financial Reporting and Impairment, effective for annual periods beginning on or after 1 November 2006 (that is from 1 January 2007 for these financial statements).
+The interpretation clarifies that an entity can not reverse an impairment loss recognised in previous interim periods in respect of goodwill or an investment in a financial asset carried at cost.

-The effect of adoption of the above new or revised standards and interpretations on the Group's financial position at 30 September 2007 and on the results of its operations for the nine months ended 30 September 2007 was not significant.
+The effect of adoption of the above new or revised standards and interpretations on the Group's financial position at 31 December 2007 and on the results of its operations for the year then ended was not significant.